usnistgov/dioptra/docs/source/user-guide/task_engine_doc.rst

 Goals
 =====

-The goal of this declarative description is to describe a task graph in a DAG topology.
+The goal of this declarative description is to describe a task graph in a directed acyclic graph (DAG) topology.
 The nodes of this graph correspond to simple Python functions, where the outputs of some functions may be fed into others as inputs.
 The operation of the overall graph may be parameterized via a set of name-value pairs.
 This allows the invoker some control over what the graph of functions does.

 Structure and Format
 ====================